 Pitfall 3: The Performance Afterthought

 Treating AI features as "nice-to-have" additions that can be slow.
 In 2025, users expect AI features to feel as responsive as any other app interaction.
-Research shows that companies like Amazon lose 1% of sales for every extra 100ms of latency.
+Research shows that companies like Amazon lose 1% of sales for every extra 100ms of latency9.

 Future-Proof Integrations